What’s Wrong With Your Drywall?

 Bubbling Drywall

 It’s unlikely that you’ll ever know about air pockets inside your drywall, but bubbles and blisters can form between drywall panels, beneath the drywall tape.
-This occurs when installers applied too much or not enough joint compound beneath the tape; the tape won’t adhere properly when this happens, causing it to gap and bubble beneath any texture or paint applied on top.
+This occurs when installers apply too much or not enough joint compound beneath the tape; the tape won’t adhere properly when this happens, causing it to gap and bubble beneath any texture or paint applied on top.
 Bubbles might also occur as a result of water damage.
 You might also investigate this, so you can avoid more extensive damage and replace affected drywall fast.

 What Do You Do?

-Drywall repair services will fix bubbles caused by excess joint compounds by applying a mesh tape on top, which will adhere directly to the drywall and create a smooth finish.
+Drywall repair services will fix bubbles caused by excess joint compounds by applying mesh tape on top, which will adhere directly to the drywall and create a smooth finish.
 However, if the bubbles are forming due to a water leak, all affected panels will need to be replaced.

 Cracked Drywall